revolunet/sublimetext-markdown-preview/README.md

 ### To config :

-Using Sublime Text menu: `Preferences`->`Package Settings`->`Markdown Preivew`
+Using Sublime Text menu: `Preferences`->`Package Settings`->`Markdown Preview`

-- `Settings - User` is where you change your serrings for Markdown Preview.
+- `Settings - User` is where you change your settings for Markdown Preview.
-- `Settings - Default` is a good reference with detail description for each setting.
+- `Settings - Default` is a good reference with detailed descriptions for each setting.

 ## Support :